RishabhBansal2409/EDA-of-LinkedIn-Connections/README.md

   c) What are the **top 10 roles** on the basis of the **no of connections corresponding to each role** ?
   d) What are the **no of connections** added each year ?
   e) Which are **months when I have got connected** with the people the most ?

+This type of analysis will help me to know with which companies' people as well as the roles I should connect more so as to be aligned with my goal.